StackVista/stackstate-docs/setup/installation/kubernetes_install/required_permissions.md

 {% endtab %}
 {% endtabs %}

+{% hint style="info" %}
-When disabling this, you will still need to ensure that the `vm.max_map_count` setting is changed from its common default value of `65530` to `262144`.
+If this is disabled, you will need to ensure that the `vm.max_map_count` setting is changed from its common default value of `65530` to `262144`.
+{% endhint %}

 To inspect the current setting you can run the following command (note that it runs a privileged pod):

 ```
 kubectl run -i --tty sysctl-check-max-map-count --privileged=true  --image=busybox --restart=Never --rm=true -- sysctl vm.max_map_count